oracle/graal/tools/docs/Thermometer-Manual.md

 There is a single flag, so the thermometer works best with applications with a single thread running most of the time.

-OSR compiled loop bodies are not not detected as being compiled code, as the node is set on root nodes.

 The sample flag is set for each guest-language method root, so a compilation unit may set it multiple times increasing overhead.